post-cirrus/Vagrant-Basic-Templates/Vagrantfile-Modules-Env/README.md

-Vagrant temaplte for Module Dev
+# Vagrant temaplte for Module Dev

+This Vagrnt file contains the required enviroment to create backend Modules in Cirrus project